Nerajno/begin-to-code/lessons/python/lesson-3.1/presentation.md

 ---
 Just as with any other piece of code using the accumulator pattern, this one has an accumulator variable.
+In this programe, we used `result`.
-We initialize this variable to the empty string at the beginning, and as the code runs, it will add a letter to this string variable one by one.
+We initialize this variable to the empty string at the beginning, and as the code runs, it will add a letter to `result` one by one.
 ***************************************
 ## Accumulator Pattern with Strings